-Steven's Directory of 1923 contains a similar full page advertisement and for the first time identifies the proprietor as J Rothwell BSc, adding that that the business is now a Ford Service Agent, as it had been in 1919.
+Steven's Directory of 1923 contained a similar full page advertisement and for the first time identifies the proprietor as J Rothwell BSc, adding that that the business is now a Ford Service Agent, as it had been in 1919.
 The advertisement mentions that the business now has a Kerbside pump.

 By 1924 the business might have had financial problems, and/or Joseph might have had a falling-out with his brother-in-law because of deserting Dorothy, because Steven's Directory contains only a short listing for Cowleigh Garage naming J Rothwell as the sole proprietor.

 We don't know what happened to Joseph Rothwell after that.
 Perhaps, as mentioned earlier he may have divorced Dorothy and married Emmie Agnes Rudd, who was the daughter of the landlord of the Nag's Head pub, which was a short distance from his garages.
 Alternatively his business may have failed and he and Dorothy returned to the north of England.
 Do tell us if you can clear up this mystery.

 Stevens Directory of 1925 recorded Bernard B Slater as the next proprietor of Rothwell and Milbourne at the Central Garage and at Cowleigh Garage, but he was not to last as the business was soon acquired by Arthur MacVitie.